Arnaz87/aurovm/readme.md

 # Cobre VM

-Cobre is an abstract machine specification, simple enough to make it easy to write a complete implementation from scratch, and versatile enough to represent a wide range of languages and paradigms.
+Cobre is an abstract machine specification, simple enough to make easy writing a complete implementation from scratch, and versatile enough to represent a wide range of languages and paradigms.

 Ideally, Cobre would be a platform in which a developer can write in any language and can interact easily with modules written in any other, which can run in a lot of different platforms, like different OS's, the web, the JVM or embedded in games and applications.